Skip to main content

 Shared File Storage Solution Architecture

-1. AWS Managed Services-Based Solutions
+1. AWS Managed Service-Based Solutions

 Amazon EFS (Elastic File System)